wwang-chcn/ONTraC/tutorials/parameters.md

     --GNN-dir=GNN_DIR   Directory for the GNN output.
     --NT-dir=NT_DIR     Directory for the niche trajectory output.
     --meta-input=META_INPUT
                         Meta data file in csv format.
-Each row is a cell and each column is a meta data.
-The first column should be the cell name.
+Each row is a cell.
+The first column should be the cell name with column name
+                        Cell_ID.
 Coordinates (x, y) and sample should be included.
 Cell type is required for cell-level data.
-    --low-res-exp-input=LOW_RES_EXP_INPUT
-                        Spot X gene matrix in csv format for low-resolution dataset.
     --preprocessing-dir=PREPROCESSING_DIR
                         This options will be deprecated from v3.0.
 Please use --NN-dir instead.
     --NTScore-dir=NTSCORE_DIR